Galangal

 FLAVOR & AROMA PROFILE

-Greater galangal is more commonly used in cooking because its flavor is milder and sweeter than its "lesser" cousin.
-But it’s still plenty bold and exciting.
-Its sharp, citrusy scent carries notes of pine, earth, and fresh flowers.
-Break open a fresh rhizome and its fragrance will electrify your senses with an intense, peppery pungency.
+Greater galangal is more commonly used in cooking because it's milder and sweeter than its "lesser" cousin.
+But it’s plenty bold.
+It has a sharp, citrusy scent that carries notes of pine, earth, and fresh flowers.
+Grate a fresh rhizome and an intense, peppery pungency will electrify your senses.

 On the tongue, galangal is zesty with a spicy warmth.
-Its heat is more biting than ginger but smoother than chiles, leaving a clean, tingly aftertaste that invites another taste.
-Hints of a slight soapiness or sourness can emerge as well, adding to its invigorating character.
-It has a certain layered complexity about it that makes it so irreplaceable to the kitchens of Thailand, Indonesia, Malaysia, Vietnam, and beyond.
+Its heat is more biting than ginger but smoother than chiles, leaving a clean, tingly aftertaste.
+Hints of a slight soapiness or sourness can emerge as well.
+It has a unique complexity to it that's rather irreplaceable in the kitchens of Thailand, Indonesia, Malaysia, and Vietnam.

 CULINARY USES

 Galangal is a pillar of Southeast Asian cuisine.
-Perhaps its most iconic role is in the Thai soups tom yum and tom kha gai, where its sharp tang provides a signature backbone to the broth.
-In Indonesia, galangal forms the base of countless spice pastes (bumbu) and marinades because its robust flavors hold up well against other strong ingredients.
+Perhaps its most iconic role is in the Thai soups tom yum and tom kha gai, where its sharp tang is the backbone of the broth.
+In Indonesia, galangal forms the base of countless spice pastes (bumbu) and marinades because its robust flavor holds up well against strong ingredients.

-Fresh galangal is used frequently in curries to infuse meats.
-But it's especially popular with seafood as the rhizomes bright, aromatic heat balances “fishy” flavors beautifully.
-Thinly slice it, bruise chunks, pound it into a paste, or finely grate it with a microplane to release its full power.
-Galangal's complex flavors develop beautifully with simmering, so think slow-cooking with this special spice.
+Fresh galangal is frequently used in curries to infuse meats, but it's especially popular with seafood as its bright heat balances overly fishy flavors.
+Thinly slice it, bruise chunks, pound it into a paste, or finely grate it with a microplane to unleash its full power.

 SCIENTIFIC CLASSIFICATION